Politics of Japan: Legislature

 Japanese constitution states that the National Diet (国会, Kokkai), its law-making institution, shall consist of two Houses, namely the House of Representatives (衆議院, Shūgiin) and the House of Councillors (参議院, Sangiin).
 The Diet shall be the highest organ of state power, and shall be the sole law-making organ of the State.
 It states that both Houses shall consist of elected members, representative of all the people and that the number of the members of each House shall be fixed by law.
 Both houses pass legislation in identical form for it to become law.
 Similarly to other parliamentary systems, most legislation that is considered in the National Diet is proposed by the cabinet.
 The cabinet then relies on the expertise of the bureaucracy to draft actual bills.

 The lower house, the House of Representatives, the most powerful of the two, holds power over the government, being able to force its resignation.
 The lower house also has ultimate control of the passage of the budget, the ratification of treaties, and the selection of the Prime Minister.
 Its power over its sister house is, if a bill is passed by the lower house (the House of Representatives) but is voted down by the upper house (the House of Councillors), the ability to override the decision of the House of Councillors.
 Members of the lower house, as a result of the Prime Minister's power to dissolve them, more frequently serve for less than four years in any given terms.

 The upper house, the House of Councillors, is very weak and bills are sent to the House of Councillors only to be approved, not made.
 Members of the upper house are elected for six-year terms with half the members elected every three years.

 It is possible for different parties to control the lower house and the upper house, a situation referred to as a "twisted Diet", something that has become more common since the JSP took control of the upper house in 1989.

 Political parties and elections

 Several political parties exist in Japan.
-However, the politics of Japan have primarily been dominated by the Liberal Democratic Party (LDP) since 1955, with the Democratic Party of Japan (DPJ) playing an important role as the opposition in lengthy period of times.
+However, the politics of Japan have primarily been dominated by the Liberal Democratic Party (LDP) since 1955, with the Democratic Party of Japan (DPJ) playing an important role as the opposition for a lengthy period of time.
 The DPJ was the ruling party from 2009 to 2012 with the LDP as the opposition.
 The LDP was the ruling party for decades since 1955, despite the existence of multiple parties.
 Most of the prime ministers (presidents of the LDP) were elected from inner factions of the LDP.